 “A fantastical travel guide, reminiscent of Gulliver’s Travels, in which the narrator visits fifteen planes and describes the people, language, and customs with the eye of an anthropologist and the humor of a satirist.”—USA Today

-Ursula K. Le Guin was born in Berkeley, California, in 1929.
-She is the bestselling author of the Earthsea Cycle and the Hainish Cycle, including The Left Hand of Darkness.
-With the awarding of the 1975 Hugo and Nebula Awards to… More about Ursula K. Le Guin
+Ursula Kroeber Le Guin was born in Berkeley, California, in 1929.
+She was the bestselling author of the Earthsea books and the Hainish books, including The Left Hand of Darkness, which was awarded both the Nebula and the Hugo Awards….
+More about Ursula K. Le Guin

 “Philosophical fiction in the manner of Jonathan Swift and Jorge Luis Borges.”—The New York Times Book Review